Bheem-Works/A/track/Agust16th.md

 ![important Ss](../payement.png)

 So  yeh this the ss(screen shot) of the image.
-And yeh this could be my  memories  and  the proff you can also say something's like that. hahah
+And yeh this could be my  memories  and  the proff you can also say something's like that. hahaha;

+Today day was pretty fine and i have lot's of thing's to do.
+From tommorow i have to start many thing's and i need to back and be consitent and i need to read okay.
+And more much more thing's that i need to do right.
+I will keep going forward.
+Well my mistake is today that i have smoked but for now only.
+I just wanted to and i was so tense.

+``At last by seee  yaaa! i willl improve my self and make my family happy and proud.
+Bye!👋``;